-Now that you know which kind of rack will work with your vehicle and how many bikes you need to carry, let’s take a deeper look at the different style of racks.
+Now that you know which kind of rack will work with your vehicle and how many bikes you need to carry, let’s take a deeper look at the different styles of racks.

 Trunk racks attach with straps to the trunk of your car.
 They’re an excellent option for many reasons.
-They fit most vehicles.
-They don’t require a hitch or roof rails.
-They are lower to the ground than roof racks, making them easier to load.
-And they’re often less expensive than hitch or roof racks.
+Trunk racks fit most vehicles, they don’t require a hitch or roof rails, and they are lower to the ground than roof racks, making them easier to load.
+Also, they’re often less expensive than hitch or roof racks.

 On the other hand, trunk racks can make access to your trunk difficult or impossible while the rack is attached.
 If you’re carrying a bike with a woman’s or step-through style frame, then you may need to purchase a top tube adapter to create a top tube for the bike to hang from.
 And they typically can’t hold more than 2 or 3 bikes.

-The second type rack is a hitch rack.
+The second type of rack is a hitch rack.
 This style attaches to your vehicle at the hitch receiver.
 They come in two main styles: mast and tray.
 The mast-style rack, like the trunk rack, holds the bike by the top tube or top bar of the frame.

 The other style of hitch rack is the tray style (shown below).
 This rack has two trays that the wheels of a bike rest in and there are straps to secure the wheels down.
 There is also an arm that clamps down on the frame or wheel of the bike to help hold the bike in place.

 Hitch racks come in a variety of configurations and can take up to 5 bikes or more.
 These racks are easy to take on and off your vehicle.
 Loading bikes onto them can be a breeze, especially if you have the tray style.
 Hitch racks come in both 1-1/4-inch and 2-inch options, with some even having adapters that allow them to fit both 1-1/4 inch and 2-inch hitches.